-Human SK-N-SH neuroblastoma cells were obtained from ATCC (Manassas, VA) and were cultured in Minimal Essential Medium (Gibco, Grand Island, NY) with 10% fetal bovine serum and 10 mg/L human insulin (Gibco, Grand Island, NY) in a humidified atmosphere at 37°C and 5% CO2.
-HEK 293 T/17 human embryonic kidney cells were a generous gift from Dr. Elena Oancea, Brown University, Providence, RI, and human MG-63 osteosarcoma cells were a generous gift from Dr. Eric Darling, Brown University, Providence, RI.
+Cell Culture.
+Human SK-N-SH neuroblastoma cells were obtained from ATCC (Manassas, VA) and were cultured in minimal essential medium (Gibco, Grand Island, NY) with 10% fetal bovine serum and 10 mg/l human insulin (Gibco) in humidified atmosphere at 37°C and 5% CO2.
+HEK 293 T/17 human embryonic kidney cells were a generous gift from E. Oancea (Brown University, Providence, RI), and human MG-63 osteosarcoma cells were a generous gift from E. Darling (Brown University).
 Both additional cell types were cultured in the same way as described for SK-N-SH neuroblastoma.
 Cells were passaged at 70% confluency.